ewjay/fapiwiki/FAPI_Meeting_Notes_2016-09-20.rst

 InvestmentAccout questions
 ------------------------------
 * NRI's team is reviewing it, and feels that it may need a bit of refactoring.
 Will report on the analysis next week.

+New use cases in implementing DDAs.

+Banks want to pull data from 3rd party systems.
+What happens one of the system is down.
+Temporarly error.

 Next Call
 ----------